PRIMO: Private Regression in Multiple Outcomes: Appendix

-\paragraph{Private release of $2$-way marginals} Consider the problem of privately releasing all $2$-way marginals over $n$ points in $\{0,1\}^{d + l}$.
+\paragraph{Projection mechanisms and Algorithm~\ref{alg:proj}.}Since we make heavy use of projection mechanisms in Subsection~\ref{sec:query_release} in the \emph{public label} setting, we elaborate on the difference between the existing methods and our Algorithm~\ref{alg:proj}.
+The most technically related work to our Algorithm~\ref{alg:proj} is \cite{adaptive_proj}, which is itself a variant of the projection mechanism of \cite{proj}.
+There are several key differences in our analysis and application.The projection in \cite{proj} is designed for linear queries over a discrete domain, and runs in time polynomial in the domain size.
+Algorithm~\ref{alg:proj} allows continuous $\mathcal{X}, \mathcal{Y}$ and runs in time polynomial in $n, d, l$.
+Like the relaxed projection mechanism \cite{adaptive_proj}, when our data is discrete we relax our data domain to be continuous in order to compute the projection more efficiently.
+Unlike in their setting which attempts to handle general linear queries, due to the linear structure of inner product queries our projection can be computed in polynomial time via linear regression over the $l_2$ ball, as opposed to solving a possibly non-convex optimization problem.
+Moreover, due to this special structure we can use the same geometric techniques as in \cite{proj} to obtain theoretical accuracy guarantees (Theorem~\ref{thm:proj-acc}). \paragraph{Private release of $2$-way marginals} Consider the problem of privately releasing all $2$-way marginals over $n$ points in $\{0,1\}^{d + l}$.
 Theorem 5.7 in \cite{2way_convex} gives a polynomial time algorithm based on relaxed projections that achieves mean squared error $\tilde{O}(n\sqrt{d + l})$, which matches the best known information theoretic upper bound \cite{2way_convex}, although there is a small gap to the existing lower bound $\min(n, (d+l)^{2})$.
 This relaxed projection algorithm outperforms the Gaussian Mechanism when $n \sqrt{d+l} < ld \implies n < \frac{dl}{\sqrt{d+l}} \implies d \sqrt{d+l} > n$.
 Since the mean squared error of Algorithm~\ref{alg:reusecov} that used this projection as a subroutine is at least $\frac{d\sqrt{d+l}}{n}$, this means that in the regime where the projection outperforms the Gaussian Mechanism, we do not achieve mean squared error $< 1$ in our regression.

-This suggests that, at least using the existing error analysis of SSP from \cite{revisit}, it seems unlikely that by applying specialized algorithms for private release of $2$-way marginals to compute the $\frac{1}{n}X^{T}Y$ term subject to differential privacy in $(X, Y)$, e.g. the label private setting, we can both improve over the Gaussian Mechanism and achieve non-trivial error.
+This suggests that, at least using the existing error analysis of $\algotext{SSP}$ from \cite{revisit}, it seems unlikely that by applying specialized algorithms for private release of $2$-way marginals to compute the $\frac{1}{n}X^{T}Y$ term subject to differential privacy in $(X, Y)$, e.g. the label private setting, we can both improve over the Gaussian Mechanism and achieve non-trivial error.

 \paragraph{Linear Queries under $l_\infty$-loss.}Beyond $2$-way marginals, the problem of privately releasing large numbers of linear queries (Definition~\ref{def:linear}) has been studied extensively.
 It is known that the worst case error is bounded by $\min(\frac{\sqrt{\log(|\mathcal{Q}|)}(\log|\mathcal{X}|\log(1/\delta))^{1/4}}{\sqrt{n\epsilon}}, \frac{\sqrt{|\mathcal{Q}|\log(1/\delta)}}{\epsilon n})$.
 The first term, which dominates in the so-called low-accuracy or ``sparse'' (\cite{proj}) regime, is achieved by the \emph{PrivateMultiplicativeWeights} algorithm of \cite{pmw}, which is optimal over worst case workloads \cite{buv}.
 However, this algorithm has running time exponential in the data dimension, which is unavoidable \cite{complexity} over worst case $\mathcal{Q}$.
 The second term, which dominates for $n \gg \frac{|\mathcal{Q}|}{\log|\mathcal{Q}|\log|\mathcal{X}|^{1/4}}$, the ``high accuracy'' regime, is achieved by the simple and efficient Gaussian Mechanism \cite{privacybook}, which is also optimal over worst-case sets of queries $\mathcal{Q}$ \cite{buv}.